OwenTruong/Handout-Generator/journal.md

 - OOP JS is not fun...
   - I have trapped myself.
 It is really difficult to implement the ability to embed pdf inside pdf...
 I should not have refactored my createPDF method that early.

+12/14/22
+- Change of plans.
+I will see through this project until the end (node, web, backend).
+It would be lame to stop at node.